weichingtay/NeoHome/README.md

 ## 🏡 Overview

 This project is a web application that simulates a Smart Home Control Panel.
-It allows users to monitor and control various smart devices within a home environment, such as lights, thermostats, and door locks.
-Built as a take-home engineering challenge, it showcases full-stack development skills, focusing on interactive UI controls, managing device states, and real-time communication between the frontend and backend.
+It allows users to monitor and control various smart devices within a home environment such as lights, thermostats and door locks.
+Built as a take-home engineering challenge, it showcases full-stack development skills, focusing on interactive UI controls, managing device states and real-time communication between the frontend and backend.

 ## ✨ Features

 *   **User Authentication:** Simple login system with a demo account.
 *   **Device Control:**
-    *   **Lights:** Turn on/off, adjust brightness with a custom dial, and change color temperature.
+    *   **Lights:** Turn on/off, adjust brightness with a custom dial and change color temperature.
-    *   **Thermostat:** Turn on/off, set target temperature with a custom dial, and view current room temperature.
+    *   **Thermostat:** Turn on/off, set target temperature with a custom dial and view current room temperature.
     *   **Door Locks:** Lock and unlock doors.
 *   **Real-time Updates:** Device statuses update instantly on the dashboard thanks to WebSocket communication.
 *   **Dynamic Data Simulation:** Thermostat temperatures change periodically, simulating real-world sensor readings.
 *   **Room Filtering:** View devices by specific rooms (Living Room, Kitchen, Bedroom, Bathroom) or all at once.
-*   **Home Statistics:** Quick overview of lighting, temperature, and security status across the home.
+*   **Home Statistics:** Quick overview of lighting, temperature and security status across the home.
 *   **Responsive Design:** Works well on different screen sizes (desktop, tablet, mobile).

 ## 🏗️ Architecture